Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 The most basic mouthwash you could use is a warm salty mouthwash – place a spoonful of salt into a mug of warm (but not hot) water, and gargle this for a minute before spitting out.

-Long lasting mouthwashes like TheraBreath can reduce the impact of the bad breath.
+Long lasting mouthwashes like TheraBreath, can help reduce the occurrence, taste, and response of bad breath.

 Tonsil Stones Treatment Kit